conceptadev/rockets-react/packages/react-data-provider/README.md

 ### Wrap Your App with `ClientProvider`:

 To use the `ClientProvider`, wrap it around your application's root component.
 This is typically done in your `index.tsx` or `App.tsx` file.
-Provide the `baseUrl` and `onRefreshTokenError` props.
+Provide the `baseUrl` and `onRefreshTokenError` props if needed.

 ```typescript
 import React from 'react';